Video and text by TIM FAULKNER/ecoRI News staff

 Ledversis said the relief valve is built with outdated equipment and therefore requires costly custom-made parts.
 National Grid has improved efforts to repair leaks, but Rhode Island still has some 825 Grade 3 leaks.
-Grade 2 leaks are also allowed to go unrepaired and only require monitoring twice a year so that they don't degrade into Grade 1 leaks, such as the one that occurred on Allens Avenue last month, and require immediate repairs.
+Grade 2 leaks are also allowed to go unrepaired and only require monitoring twice a year to confirm that they don't degrade into Grade 1 leaks, such as the one that occurred on Allens Avenue last month, and therefore require immediate repairs.

 “A company would go bankrupt if they had to fix every leak,” Ledversis said.